dgrove-oss/dgrove-oss.github.io/_pages/about.md

 Since joining IBM Research in 1998, I have worked on a number of projects:

 + My current research focuses on Cloud Programming Models and Serverless Computing.
-I contribute to [Apache OpenWhisk](https://openwhisk.apache.org/) and serve on its Project Management Committee.
-In the [KAR project](https://github.com/ibm/kar), we are developing a new fault-tolerant cloud programming model based on actors, reliable message delivery, and principled retries.
+Most recently, I have been working on resource management on Kubernetes and contributing to [Kueue](https://github.com/kubernetes-sigs/kueue).
+I also contribute to [Apache OpenWhisk](https://openwhisk.apache.org/) and serve on its Project Management Committee.
+In the [KAR project](https://github.com/ibm/kar), we developed a new fault-tolerant cloud programming model based on actors, reliable message delivery, and principled retries.

 + I helped bring the Swift programming language to Linux as part of the [Swift@IBM](https://developer.ibm.com/swift/) technical team and the [Swift.org](https://swift.org/) community.